Pitinga mine: Discovery

-In 1976 the Brazilian Geological Survey detected deposits of cassiterite (tin ore) to the east of the Uaimiri Atroari Indigenous Reservation.
+In 1976 the Brazilian Geological Survey detected deposits of cassiterite (tin ore) to the east of the Waimiri Atroari Indigenous Reservation.

 Geologists of Brazilian Geological Survey, found traces of cassiterite in 1976 in tributaries of the Pitinga River that is outside the Indian reserve.

 The ore was reported to assay 2.1 kg/m3, much higher than typical deposits in Rondônia to the southwest.

-Paranapanema, assisted by Funai and the National Department of Mineral Production, managed to have the reservation downgraded in 1981 to the Temporary Restricted Area for the Attraction and Pacification of the Waimiri Atroari Indians, with a reduced area that excluded the cassiterite deposits.
+Paranapanema, assisted by FUNAI and the National Department of Mineral Production, managed to have the reservation downgraded in 1981 to the Temporary Restricted Area for the Attraction and Pacification of the Waimiri Atroari Indians, with a reduced area that excluded the cassiterite deposits.

 Presidential decree 86.630 of 23 November 1981 removed 526800 ha from the reserve for the tin mining operations.

 In 1982 the US Bureau of Mines estimated that Brazil had total reserves of 67,000 tonnes of contained tin.

 In 1986 the Pitinga reserves alone were estimated at 575,000 tonnes of contained tin.

 The Mineração Taboca concession covers 130000 ha in 14 lots, but as of 1992 only 7200 ha were being actively exploited.

 Primary deposits are found in the hills of the Serra da Madeira and alluvium deposits have been washed down into the forested valleys.

 The alluvial deposits, now exhausted, consisted of greisens associated with the Água Boa biotite granite and the Madeira niobium-tantalum-tin deposit.

 The coarse-grained porphyritic albite granite has intruding paleoproterozoic acid volcanic and pyroclastic rocks.

 It includes Rapakivi granite and Biotite granite.